Chargers-4189/git-lesson/github-course.md

 ### Before Starting:

+> [!TIP]
-Some sections of this dive are summarized for you to easily understand and apply the concepts.
+> Some sections of this dive are summarized for you to easily understand and apply the concepts.
 If you want to learn more than the summarized version is given, clicking the link will give you more detailed information and examples.
 To find the original article that was summarized, look for this statement in each section:
+>
 > _This section is summarized from the article [link]_

+> [!IMPORTANT]
-You are required to read articles tagged with the amount of time to read.
+> You are required to read articles tagged with the amount of time to read.
 Do not skip over these articles as they provide valuable information on how to apply the feature.
 An example is shown below:
+>
 > - [link] - 3 mins

 # GitHub Intro